marikgoldstein/marikgoldstein.github.io/index.markdown

 ## News

-- some work on off-policy evaluation with policies defined by jump processes accpeted to **ICLR 2025**
+- some work on causal off-policy estimation w/ policies defined by jump processes, accepted to **ICLR 2025**!

 - talk @ Meta FAIR team